 Tiger Yang and Tracy Duan are the current owners and operators of Basco Automotive Services here in Edmonton, Alberta.
 Tiger and Tracy opened up their shop back in September of 2016 and have been providing the community with excellent customer service ever since.

 Before immigrating to Edmonton, Tiger studied at Shandong University of Technology majored in Automobile Design.
 He also completed a 4 year apprenticeship at the Northern Alberta Institute of Technology and received an Automotive Service Technician Certificate and Journeyman Red Seal Certificate.
-Tiger previously worked for the Mercedes-Benz Dealership as well as the Honda dealership.
-He then went on to work for OK Tire, an independent repair shop in the area, for 10 years.
+Tiger previously worked for the Mercedes-Benz Dealership as well as the Honda dealership in Edmonton.
+He then went on to work for an independent repair shop in the area, for 10 years.
 Tiger is a handyman and enjoys working with his hands.
 He believes that fixing vehicles is both challenging and fun, which is why he chose the automotive industry as his career path.

-The main goal here at Basco Automotive Services is to always be honest with our customers and treat our customers like our friends.
-We show our customers their damaged or worn parts so that they can see what needs to be repaired or replaced for themselves.
+At Basco Automotive Services, being honest and fair with our customers is always our principal.
+We let our customers know what and why their vehicle needs to be repaired.
 We offer worry free repair and are proud to be a top choice in the community for automotive service.
 For everything your vehicle needs, from engine oil service to transmission repair, stop by Basco Automotive Services today!

 History of Our Shop